isabella232/website-27/docs/bebop/source/includes/_go_deeper.md

  against Android-19 and requires Android-14 runtime)
 - declare environment variables named `ANDROID_SDK_PATH` and `ANDROID_NDK_PATH`, each pointing to the root of the corresponding dev kit
-- You must have the android native toolchains for android-14 in your path.
- To generate a standalone toolchain, use the following command:
-`$ANDROID_NDK_PATH/build/tools/make-standalone-toolchain.sh --platform=android-14 --arch=<arch> --install-dir=<your/installation/dir>`.
- For the three archs `arm`, `mips` and `x86`
---> Note that you must use three different installation directories (one for each architecture), and you need to add each `install_dir/bin` directory to your path.
-A typical installation is to have an `~/android_toolchains/` folder, in which you will put the three `toolchain_<arch>` folders.
-This facilitates the updates as you can just remove the root folder and generate new toolchains when upgrading the android NDK.

 The command to build the SDK for Android platform is:<br/>
 `./build.sh -p Android-forall -t build-sdk -j`<br/>